Dream-Falls/Nebulanet/README.md

 ## Results

 Achieved a remarkable mean accuracy of **0.9927** across all folds, demonstrating exceptional performance in exoplanet classification.
-The predictions of the model are saved in [submission](https://github.com/Dream-Falls/Nebulanet/blob/main/submission.csv).
+The predictions of the model are stored [here](https://github.com/Dream-Falls/Nebulanet/blob/main/submission.csv).